About Joseph Dickerson

 Then, I saved Timothy Leary from assault… Again, long story, BUT one I may eventually relate here.

-After meeting the woman who eventually became my wife (I KNEW those illicit photos I took of her would come in handy someday), I moved to Atlanta to build a future with her, and started designing print catalogs.
+After meeting the woman who eventually became my wife (I KNEW those incriminating photos I took of her would come in handy someday), I moved to Atlanta to build a future with her, and started designing print catalogs.
 In between photographing forestry equipment and doing page layouts in Quark Express, I convinced the management of the 40-year old mail-order company I worked at that they needed to put their product line on this new thing called “the Internet” (which I then helped them do).
-This was around ’90.
+This was around 1990.

 Then the bubble burst.

-I ended up at another start-up and designed and architected a human resources management application.
+I ended up at another start-up and designed a human resources management application.
 Then THEY ran out of money (this is known in baseball as strike three) and I ended up working for the CDC in UI design and human factors for several years.
-From there, I landed at Cingular Wireless, now the New AT&T, then the new Cingular, where I happily worked until a better (at the time, at least) opportunity came along…
+From there, I landed at Cingular Wireless, now the New AT&T, where I happily worked until a better (at the time, at least) opportunity came along… Designing banking and mobile payment apps for Fiserv.
+If you’ve paid a bill online, you’ve probably seen some of my work.

 I also have three wonderful sons, Chip, Ernie and Rob (my wife is a VERY patient woman).